puneet4840/DevOps-/5 - Kubernetes (CKAD)/9-18- Helm Chart.md

 - ```Chart.yaml```: Metadata about the chart (name, version, description).

 - ```values.yaml```: Default configuration values used by the templates.
-These values.yaml file container the values which are picked from values.yaml file and placed into the Yaml files (Deployment.yaml, service.yaml, etc).
+This values.yaml file contains the dynamic values which picked from values.yaml file and placed into the Yaml files (Deployment.yaml, service.yaml, etc).

 - ```templates/```: A directory with Kubernetes manifest files (e.g., Deployment, Service) written as templates.